Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Is the cost number my actual bill?

-No. RepoSpend shows API equivalent cost estimates from local token counts and pricing rules.
+No. RepoSpend shows API-equivalent cost estimates from local token counts and pricing rules.
 It is useful for comparing repos and sessions, but it is not an invoice.

-Does it edit Codex or Claude files?
+Does it edit Codex, Claude, Copilot, or Cursor files?

 Can I run it without npx?